rtmigo/linecompress_py/README.md

 # [linecompress](https://github.com/rtmigo/linecompress_py#readme)

-A solution for storing multiple text strings in compressed files.
+Library for storing multiple text strings in compressed files.

-Useful for storing log files.
+Data can be decompressed not only with this library, but also with any archive utility that supports the XZ format.

+Lines do not need to be added all at once.
+You can add one at a time to the end of an existing file or storage dir.

 ## LinesFile